 Project Focus combines a weekly seminar and ongoing service via partnerships with community agencies.
 The internship focuses on the concept of mentoring.
 Specifically, students will learn about themselves, their values and interests while learning about the community needs and values.
 The seminar will focus on leadership skills such as critical thinking, reflective thinking, emotional intelligence and communication skills.
 The service opportunities will give students the opportunity to apply these skills, creating a rich experience that connects and engages the student with the community.

 The internship is available for 2,3 or 4 credits depending on availability and open to all majors.
 The seminar class meets on Mondays from 3-4:15pm, so you must be available at that time to participate.
 Some of our current community partners include Don Bosco Community Center, Center Lane, Big Brothers Big Sisters, and OASIS after school program in Port Chester.
-For more information about this internship please contact Melissa Wheeler at email@example.com or 914-251-7989.
+For more information about this internship please contact Brittany Mayes at firstname.lastname@example.org or 914-251-7989.

 Contact: Brittany Mayes, email@example.com

 This Internship coordinates a service component via partnerships with local community agencies.
 Participation is divided into two formats: ongoing site visits and campus-based programs.

 ONGOING SITE VISITS: Interns attend a weekly seminar that outlines the general concepts of peer leadership and mentoring.
 They then participate in an ongoing site visit to a community-based organization.
 The visit includes facilitating a workshop for the youth participants.
 Previous themes include arts & crafts, storybook writing, and poetry.